 During his education at the University of Michigan, Jon worked with the City of Ann Arbor for a few summers.
 He collected and analyzed weekly water samples in the lab and provided the City with a final report to help inform management decisions.
 He aided the Huron River Watershed Council (HRWC) by directing and educating volunteers in water quality monitoring and environmental stewardship, and by providing feedback and updates to Michigan governmental agencies on the water quality status of the Huron River.
 Jon also collaborated with research scientists from the United States Geological Survey on historical zooplankton food webs in the Great Lakes region.

-Jon values an interdisciplinary approach to scientific research and believes the Interfaces of Global Change program will enhance his ability to work professionally with individuals across a variety of academic fields.
+Jon values an interdisciplinary approach to scientific research and believes the Interfaces of Global Change program has enhanced his ability to work professionally with individuals across a variety of academic fields.
 According to Jon, “addressing the current lineup of environmental threats will require communication, collaboration, and cooperation across diverse disciplines.
-The IGC graduate education program will be invaluable to me in providing a comprehensive toolset for dealing with these complex, interdisciplinary issues.”
+The IGC graduate education program has been invaluable to me in providing a comprehensive toolset for dealing with these complex, interdisciplinary issues.”

-Jon was recently invited to be a Global Lake Ecological Observatory Network (GLEON) Fellow.
+Jon also graduated as a Global Lake Ecological Observatory Network (GLEON) Fellow.
 The GLEON Fellowship Program trains small cohorts of graduate students from around the world to analyze large and diverse data sets, operate effectively in diverse international teams, and communicate science to researchers, the public, and managers.
-As a GLEON Fellow, Jon will take part in three international workshops over the next 1.5 years while completing an interdisciplinary, collaborative scientific project.
+As a GLEON Fellow, Jon participated in three international workshops over 1.5 years while completing an interdisciplinary, collaborative scientific project.